 To be honest, we both did this.
 I couldn’t go for an ice cream alone without a “Well, why can’t I come?” and if he stayed our surfing too long I would be like “Why don’t you love me?!”

 I’m not the jealous type.
 Really I’m not.
-Tom and I are actually very independent people, but we were so reliant on each other those seven months, I think we both lost a bit of ourselves.
+He and I are actually very independent people, but we were so reliant on each other those seven months, I think we both lost a bit of ourselves.
 As an effect of the last point, we needed time apart but couldn’t always have it, which led us to be overly dependent on each other.

 Normal couples live together but have real jobs.
 They work 40 hour weeks so they generally spend more time at work than they do with each other – and you actually appreciate the time spent together more.